 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Academy are described in the footnotes of the financial statements.
-The Academy has adopted the following Governmental Accounting Standards Board Statements effective July 1, 2021:
+No new accounting policies were adopted, and the application of existing policies was not changed during the year.